1959582_10203081198489244_274663726_n.jpg

 Serrated banksia leaves waving (LS)

 Oh, I almost forgot this fella.
 Just before entering Lesueur National Park we came across this Bobtail lizard.
 He’s a slow-moving sleepyhead, a member of the blue-tongued skinks, and he didn’t take kindly to me encouraging him to get off the track.
-Countless times on our travels I’ve stood by lizards taking the sun, especially on bitumen surfaces, ready to slow down speeding 4x4s if necessary.
-If wildlife doesn’t take priority off-road in the outback, where does it?
+Numerous times on our travels I stood by lizards taking the sun, especially on bitumen surfaces, frantically waving at approaching 4x4s to cut their speed.
+Wildlife must take priority off-road in the outback.

 ‘I’m happy where I am!’